 MTTF = 0.0354 per million hours

 operations, or 1 million hours if operated 1000 times per hour.
-The actual failures under these conditions will
+The actual failures under these conditions are

-be much less because is was calculated from a wear out mechanism - and end of life criteria - which is not part
+much less at it was calculated from a wear-out mechanism, and end of life criteria which is not part of MIL 217

 - Applying to a Matrix

-A high density BRIC4 contains up to 2200 relays in a single module.
+A high-density BRIC4 matrix module contains up to 2200 relays in a single module.
 If it is assumed that 95% of the matrix is used at up to 10 operations per hour and 5% at up to 1000 per hour an MTTR is arrived at of:

 MTTF = 2200*0.95*0.0354 + 2200*0.05*3.54